absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

     3. A pod network is setup so that the Applications in the production Project environments can communicate with the DevOps environment services.

 Once a Project pipeline has been moved to production then the Applications within the Project can be setup to move into production.
 For more information on this look at [`sub request generic prod`](#sub-request-generic-prod) and [`sub request application prod`](#sub-request-application-prod).

 ---
-#### `sub tag all images`
-This command tags all the latest version of the S2I, Jenkins, and Config Server ImageStreams to a Team's DevOps environment from the Subatomic namespace.

----
-#### `sub tag image`
-This command tags latest version of a particular ImageStream to a Team's DevOps environment from the Subatomic namespace.

----
 #### `sub team migrate cloud`